ottenbreit-data-science/aplr/API_REFERENCE_FOR_CLASSIFICATION.md

 Specifies a penalty in the range [0.0, 1.0] on interaction terms.
 A higher value increases model interpretability but can hurt predictiveness.
 Values outside of the [0.0, 1.0] range are rounded to the nearest boundary within the range.

 #### max_terms (default = 0)
 Restricts the maximum number of terms in any of the underlying models trained to ***max_terms***.
 The default value of 0 means no limit.
 After the limit is reached, the remaining boosting steps are used to further update the coefficients of already included terms.
-A reason for using ***max_terms*** is to increase model interpretability by reducing the number of terms in the model.
-Please note that low non-zero values of ***max_terms*** may require a high ***v*** for best results, such as 1.0.
+A potential tuning objective could be to find the lowest positive value of ***max_terms*** that does not increase the prediction error significantly.
+Low positive values can speed up the training process significantly.

 ## Method: fit(X:npt.ArrayLike, y:List[str], sample_weight:npt.ArrayLike = np.empty(0), X_names:List[str]=[], cv_observations: npt.ArrayLike = np.empty([0, 0]), prioritized_predictors_indexes:List[int]=[], monotonic_constraints:List[int]=[], interaction_constraints:List[List[int]]=[], predictor_learning_rates: List[float] = [], predictor_penalties_for_non_linearity: List[float] = [], predictor_penalties_for_interactions: List[float] = [])